bbc/storyplayer/README.md

 The [demo index page](examples/index.html) shows how this might work in a static HTML context, with simple fetchers all reading from the same single pre-loaded JSON file for the story.

+### URL Parameters for Debugging
+Below are the URL parameters that can be used to toggle features in StoryPlayer.
+These are primarily related to debugging.
+- overridePlayout - Takes 'ios' or 'dom'.
+Sets the playout engine.
+- debugPlayout - Takes 'true' or 'false'.
+Increases debugging in playout engines, and renders scrub bar.
+- inactiveBufferingOverride - Takes number in seconds.
+Changes the number of seconds to buffer inactive media.
+- activeBufferingOverride - Takes number in seconds.
+Changes the number of seconds to buffer media currently playing.
+- shakaDebugLevel - Takes 'vv', 'v', 'debug' or 'info'.
+Sets debug level of Shaka when debugPlayout is on.
+- disableLookahead - 'true' Stops preloading of next/previous elements
+- addDetails - Takes 'true' this inserts the Narrative element name and Id onto the GUI layer in the top right of the player.
+- overridePlayoutFormat - Takes either 'hls' or 'dash' Other values are ignored.
+- cache - 'true'/'false' Only on sandbox and test.
+Toggles whether to fetch the story from the cache or S3 buckets

 How to develop
 --------------